pallets/click/docs/complex.rst

 While not relevant for this particular program we want to build there is also quite good support for interleaving systems.
-Imagine for instance there would be this super cool plugin for our version control system that needs a lot of configuration and wants to store it's own configuration as :attr:`~Context.obj`.
+Imagine for instance there would be this super cool plugin for our version control system that needs a lot of configuration and wants to store its own configuration as :attr:`~Context.obj`.
 If we would then attach another command below that, all the sudden we would get the plugin config instead of our repo object.